datafest-prep/datafest-prep.github.io/calendar.md

 description: Listing of course modules and topics.
 ---

-# Calendar
+# Activities

-*Note: future dates on this schedule are approximate and subject to change.*
+*Note: The activities are designed to be completed in order, but feel free to skip around if you have some experience with R!*

 {% for module in site.modules %}
 {{ module }}